evilcoder13/quickchat/README.md

 # Deploy:
 You can deploy this on Linux, Windows, Mac, Docker or Wherever you want as it's .Net core framework.

+# Getting Started:
+dotnet restore

+dotnet build

+dotnet run

+Then there we go!

 # Term of use:
 As you wish :)